kiboschool/course-programming-2/src/lessons/data/exercises.md

 </aside>

 You are required to submit documentation for 10 exercises over the course of the term.
-Each one will count for 1/10 of your exercises grade, or 1% of your overall grade.
+Each one will count for 1% of your overall grade.

 * You are welcome to log work that is not one of the exercises listed on the